INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 **TEST**
 1. Issue an HTTP GET request to `{root}/collections`.
-2. For each of the links returned in the response having a `rel` link parameter equal to `enclosure`,validate that the `type` parameter is present and the media type is valid according the [INSPIRE media-types register](https://inspire.ec.europa.eu/media-types).
+2. For each of the links returned in the response having a `rel` link parameter equal to `enclosure`, validate that the `type` parameter is present and the media type is valid according the [INSPIRE media-types register](https://inspire.ec.europa.eu/media-types).

 **NOTE** Requirements for downloads of a whole data set available in more than one natural language are included in the requirements class INSPIRE-multilinguality.